 He began his conducting career as assistant conductor of the Slovene National Theatre Opera and Ballet Company, and from 1995 until retiring in 1998 he was the company's manager and artistic director.
 He was artistic director of the Slovenian Philharmonic Orchestra from 1970 until 1974.

-He taught at the University of Ljubljana and the University of Maribor from 1980 until 1995.
+He taught at Ljubljana University and Maribor University from 1980 until 1995.

 Darijan Božič died on 24 October 2018, aged eighty-five.